ksamksamksam/CodeSamples/Code Samples/Ray Tracer/README.txt

 The objects and materials in the scene can be changed in the setDefaultScene() method in the RayTracer class.
 Currently it is a Cornell box containing two spheres.

+The code was written in 2010 in C++.

 CLASS AND STRUCT DESCRIPTIONS